abt0/algos/README.md

 # algos
-Some basic algorithms written in Python
+Some basic algorithms written in Python.